gabides/Mars-Rover/README.md

 Competition code for the MathWorks [Mission on Mars Robot Challenge](https://fr.mathworks.com/academia/student-challenge/mission-on-mars.html).

-Scholar team project with Rémi Harvey at CentraleSupélec (2017).
+Scholar team project with Rémi Harvey and Yujun Tian at CentraleSupélec (2017).

 We chose to study and develop **Obstacle avoidance** (Fuzzy Logic) and **mapping** (Occupation Grids) algorithms.